Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * A joke room where a Harmonizer insists on the purity and the Sameness of the roguelike genre.
 Mention that all roguelikes are theoretically real-time due to the player having a limited mortal lifespan, which the Harmony is exempt from.
 Only the Harmony can play true roguelikes.
 * Sugcha statues, that cause psychic damage when broken.
 * Pressurized glamorous toxin behind breakable glass that spreads through the room.
+* Turn anisychia into an anxiety-flavoured encounter, reflavour Oracles.

 **Lore & Writing**